$ Revised: Thu Nov 14, 2019 by email@example.com

-This is an introductory graduate course covering several aspects of
+This is an introductory graduate course on parallel computing.

 Upon completion, you should